 All classes begin with prayer, led by either the teacher or a student.

 Our chaplain, Fr.
-Tompkins is committed to monthly masses.
+Aaron DiDios is committed to monthly masses.

 We use the provincial religious education program 'Alive in Christ' as the resource for our religion programs.

 We hold unique prayer services, usually led by our students, that model a variety of ways to pray and help others.

 School-wide masses are held every month during the school year; classes rotate fulfilling the mass ministries for monthly masses.

 We celebrate mass the Patron Saint of our school, our Mother Mary, every May.

 School-wide reconciliation services occur twice per year, one during Advent, and one during Lent.

 Staff attends a full day retreat once per year, as well as the annual diocesan teachers’ conference which includes workshops on faith-focused professional development.